KhanPython/Analytics-Service-Wrapper/README.md

 ---
 2. **How does rate-limiting work in the queue?**

-    It is static, meaning each event type has a cooldown (e.g., CustomEvent = 0.5 seconds).
-The `LastExecutionTime` table tracks when the last action for a specific event type was executed for a player.
-If the cooldown hasn’t expired, the action waits in the queue.
+    It attempts to adhere to the limits imposed by Roblox using `120 + (20 * CCU)`.
+The global CCU is retrieved using [`MessagingService`](https://create.roblox.com/docs/reference/cloud/messaging-service/v1) API.

 3. **What happens if a funnel step is logged out of sequence?**

     The wrapper ensures that funnel steps are logged in order of precedence.
-If a step number is less than or equal to the highest previously logged step for a specific funnelSessionId (if relevant), the wrapper will reject the action with an error message indicating the issue.
+If a step number is less than or equal to the highest previously logged step for a specific `funnelSessionId` (if relevant), the wrapper will reject the action with an error message indicating the issue.
 This safeguard prevents duplicate or incorrect step logging.
 Read more on [Repeated steps](https://create.roblox.com/docs/production/analytics/funnel-events#repeated-steps) and [Skipped steps](https://create.roblox.com/docs/production/analytics/funnel-events#skipping-steps).
 ---
 ### Resources: